Let’s Stay Home: 10 Tips for Making Your Home Self-Care Friendly

 We’re trading FOMO (fear of missing out) for JOMO (joy of missing out).
 It’s okay to say ’no’ to plans (either in-person or virtually) with friends and opting for an at-home spa day.
 To do this, focus on transforming your bathroom into an at-home spa.

 How can you bring the spa to your home?
 Ease into a relaxing night at home by lighting candles, dimming the lights, and running a bubble bath in a tub.
 Don’t have a bathtub?
 You can create an at-home steam room by creating a steamy shower.
 If you need some inspiration, check out these Shea Homes communities, which feature spa-worthy bathrooms in each home.
-You can also check out these tips to turn your house into a home sanctuary.

 Create A Welcoming Entryway.